aabluedragon/static-denser/README.md

 Cordova does not support cookies.

 ##### Recommended flow for SPA web apps
-Create an "index.html" file that will serve as the "redirector", the sole purpose for this html file is to determine the `window.devicePixelRatio` value and redirect to the corresponding url (e.g main.html), attaching this value. you can see this flow in the full working example below.
+Create an "index.html" file that will serve as a "redirector" page, the sole purpose of this html file is to determine the `window.devicePixelRatio` value and redirect to the corresponding url (e.g main.html), attaching this value as part of the url path.

-##### A full working example
+See a working example of this flow in the demo below.

+##### Demo
 [static-denser-demo](https://github.com/aabluedragon/static-denser-demo)